singnet/das-pre-infra-aws/README.md

 - S3
 - Cluster MemoryDB (Redis)
 - Cluster DocumentDB (Mongo)
+- API Gateway

 ## objective:

 - ECR to store docker image to OpenFaas functions deploy
 - S3 to store the zip file to AWS Lambda Functions deploy
 - Redis and Mongo DB to graph database used on functions
+- API Gateway to recieve calls to lambda functions

 ## Configuration